Reference-Free Sampling-Based Model Predictive Control

 The annealing schedule is motivated by the iterative nature of receding-horizon MPC and follows the diffusion-inspired design introduced in DIAL-MPC~\cite{xue2024fullordersamplingbasedmpctorquelevel}.
-A nominal control sequence is refined over $I$ internal iterations at each time step before executing the first action, and then the horizon rolls forward.
-Consequently, control decisions farther in the horizon receive more updates (and thus can be explored more aggressively) while controls near execution should be more stable, with less variance.\\
+A nominal control sequence is refined over $I$ internal iterations at each time step before executing the first action, after which the horizon advances.
+Consequently, control decisions farther in the horizon receive more updates (and thus can be explored more aggressively) while controls near execution should be more stable, with less variance.\\[-1em]

-\textbf{Trajectory-level annealing.} We therefore reduce exploration variance across iterations, transitioning from exploration to exploitation as the nominal trajectory is refined.
+\textbf{Trajectory-level annealing.} We therefore reduce the variance of exploration across iterations, transitioning from exploration to exploitation as the nominal trajectory is refined.
 For spline control points, this corresponds to shrinking the sampling covariance over iterations $i=I,\dots,1$:

-where $\beta_1$ is a temperature parameter, $K$ is the number of spline points, and $d_u$ is the per-node control dimension. \\
+where $\beta_1$ is a temperature parameter, $K$ is the number of spline points, and $d_u$ is the per-node control dimension. \\[-1em]

-\textbf{Action-level annealing.} We additionally increase exploration for control points that correspond to later actions in the horizon.
+\textbf{Action-level annealing.} We also increase exploration of control points corresponding to later actions in the horizon.
 For spline node index $k\in\{0,\dots,K-1\}$, this yields

 with $\beta_2$ controlling the horizon-wise decay.
 In our implementation, we use an isotropic, multiplicative combination of the two effects and parameterize the per-node covariance:

 where $\mathbf{I}\in\mathbb{R}^{d_u\times d_u}$.
 The schedule in Eq.\,\eqref{Eqn:overall-noise-kernel} can be precomputed and cached once.
 It provides larger variance for later nodes and earlier iterations, and smaller variance for near-term nodes and later iterations.
 Fig.~\ref{fig:noise-schedule-joint-2} visualizes this behavior for a representative horizon and iteration count.